d2l-ai/d2l-en/chapter_introduction/index.md

 where determining what to say next requires taking into account real-world knowledge and the prior state of the conversation across long temporal distances.
-These are active areas of research.
+Such topics are active areas of research.

 ### Unsupervised and Self-Supervised Learning